CmdStan Installation

 MacOS

-To test, open the Terminal application and enter:
+To check if you already already have an appropriate toolchain installed, open the Terminal application and enter:

 clang++ --version